Săliștea: Geography

 Săliștea is located near the Mureș River in the southwestern part of Alba County.
 The centre of the commune is situated 5 km north of a main Romanian National Road, namely the DN7, to which is connected by the county road DJ705E.
 The nearest cities are Sebeș (21 km), Cugir (25 km) and the county capital, Alba Iulia (27 km).

 The bordering communes are Blandiana in the north, Vințu de Jos in the north-east, Pianu in the east, the town of Cugir in the west and Șibot in the south.

 The relief is dominated by the low terraces of the river Mureș in the north and the high plateau and several hills in the south.
-The highest hills, Globul, Hǎlmul and Coasta Rǎchitii, are about 700–900 m high.
-Other hills are Vǎratecul (630 m), Dealul Mare (452 m), Dealul Ciorii (424 m), Dealul Calului (389 m) and Munceii Rotunzi (341 m).
+The highest hills, Globul, Hălmul and Coasta Răchitii, are about 700–900 m high.
+Other hills are Văratecul (630 m), Dealul Mare (452 m), Dealul Ciorii (424 m), Dealul Calului (389 m) and Munceii Rotunzi (341 m).

 The mean annual temperatures range between 5 and 9 C.

 History

 The oldest traces of human activity in Săliștea date back to the Vinča culture of the Middle Neolithic.
 The Tărtăria tablets dated 5300 BC were discovered in the village of Tărtăria, part of the Săliștea commune, in 1961 by a team of Romanian archaeologists led by Nicolae Vlassa.

 Other archaeological findings indicate the existence of a Dacian settlement in this area.
 The main discovery was a series of 62 pieces of silver artifacts, found in 1820 by Matei Molodeț, a villager from Săliștea.
 Several coins dated back to the times of Roman Dacia were also found by archaeologists.

-The first attestation of a village in the area occupied today by Săliștea dates back to 4 November 1310, when by order of king Charles I of Hungary, the village of Archișul Românesc (Romanian Archiș) was donated to Count Reneriu from Vinţu de Jos.
+The first attestation of a village in the area occupied today by Săliștea dates back to 4 November 1310, when by order of king Charles I of Hungary, the village of Archișul Românesc (Romanian Archiș) was donated to Count Reneriu from Vințu de Jos.
 The other village, Drejman, was attested in a document from 29 June 1375, when by order of king Louis I of Hungary, villa Drasman is inherited by Reneriu's granddaughters.

 On 23 May 1458 Archișul Românesc and Drejman were united to form the village of Cioara, named after the stream Cioara, a tributary of river Mureș.
-It is possible that the stream Cioara was named after the famous inn close to the village of Archișul Românesc and Drejman, that had as an emblem a crow (in Romanian: cioarǎ or corb).
+It is possible that the stream Cioara was named after the famous inn close to the village of Archișul Românesc and Drejman, that had as an emblem a crow (in Romanian: cioară or corb).
 The emblem of the inn was also the emblem of the Barcsay noble family from Bârcea Mare, Hunedoara, that was attested in this area in several documents from 1458 and 1462, and became the dominant noble family in Săliștea starting from 1508.